25 Words You Might Not Know Are Trademarked

 3. The term Onesies, referring to infant bodysuits, is owned by Gerber Childrenswear.
 According to their website, the trademark is aggressively enforced.
 (Twosies and Funzies also belong to Gerber.)

-4. Jacuzzi is not only brand of hot tubs and bathtubs; they also make mattresses and toilets.
+4. Jacuzzi is not only a brand of hot tubs and bathtubs; they also make mattresses and toilets.

 5. The Crockpot, a brand name for the slow cooker, was originally developed as a beanery appliance.